Exhibition Hall No. 1 of Shaanxi History Museum

 Ancient Pottery Basin

-Basin with Face
+Basin with Fish and Face Patterns

 Apart from these tools and pottery articles; there are some exquisite ornaments on display such as necklaces made from animal’s bones and hair clasps made of pottery or bone.